 Endoscopy with biopsy

-Patients in whom esophageal cancer is identified require CT of the chest and abdomen to determine extent of tumor spread.
-If CT results are negative for metastasis, endoscopic ultrasonography should be done to determine the depth of the tumor in the esophageal wall and regional lymph node involvement.
+Patients in whom esophageal cancer is identified require CT of the chest, abdomen, and pelvis as well as whole-body positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET), a type of radionuclide scanning, uses compounds containing radionuclides that decay by releasing a positron (the positively charged antimatter equivalent... read more (PET)-CT to determine extent of tumor spread.
+If cross-sectional imaging results are negative for metastasis, endoscopic ultrasonography should be done to determine the depth of the tumor in the esophageal wall and regional lymph node involvement.
 Findings guide therapy and help determine prognosis.

 Basic blood tests, including complete blood count, electrolytes, and liver function, should be done.